2022 Polar Bears and Northern Lights

 Arctic Polar Bears and Northern Lights : SOLD OUT

 Dates: October 11-October 17, 2022

-Designed for avid photographers (from enthusiast to pro) to get gallery-worthy images of polar bears at eye-level in the Arctic.
+Designed for avid photographers (from enthusiast to pro) to get gallery-worthy images of polar bears in the subarctic, as well as northern lights from our position on the dark tundra.
 You don’t have to be a photographer to join, but you must want to spend time in the field with wildlife.

 Your photo instructor on the excursion, Michelle Theall, is an award-winning photographer whose work has been published around the globe and in the US in over thirty titles, including Alaska, Backpacker, Outdoor Photographer, Sierra, National Geographic.com, and others.
 Her stock work is handled by several agencies, including Getty, and several images have been purchased for private collections and galleries.
 She’s been teaching photography for 12 years and prides herself on helping clients capture “the moment,” the unique miracles that happen in the field that take a photo beyond a snapshot to something more sublime.